Calculating Google Ad Conversion Values For Lead Gen Campaigns

 So how are you suppose to determine that?
 What's the formula?

 It's simple!
-You calculate average lead value by taking your average lifetime patient value and average sales conversion rate (i.e. how many leads you need to get on average before you get a sale) and multiply them to determine what an average lead is worth to your business.
+You calculate average lead value by taking your average lifetime customer value and average sales conversion rate (i.e. how many leads you need to get on average before you get a sale) and multiply them to determine what an average lead is worth to your business.

-So for example, if your average customer lifetime value is $10,000 and you need to speak to 5 leads before you get a new patient on average (20% sales conversion rate), then that means each lead on average is worth $2k to your business.
+So for example, if your average customer lifetime value is $10,000 and you need to speak to 5 leads before you get a new customer on average (20% sales conversion rate), then that means each lead on average is worth $2k to your business.

 10000 * 20% = 2000